JJC3321/dietplan/backend/README.md

-# Reboot Earth Backend
+# Backend

-This is the backend application for the Reboot Earth project, built with FastAPI.
+This is the backend application for the Market Plan, built with FastAPI.
 It provides an API for generating personalized diet plans using Google's Gemini AI.

 ## Getting Started